zeek/zeek-docs/doc/scripts/policy/frameworks/management/supervisor/api.zeek.rst

    update from the stem, indicating that a node exited.

-   :node: the name of a node previously created via
+   :param node: the name of a node previously created via
        :zeek:see:`Supervisor::create`.

-   :outputs: stdout/stderr context for the node.
+   :param outputs: stdout/stderr context for the node.
 The contained strings
        span up to the 100 most recent lines in the corresponding stream.
 See :zeek:see:`Management::Supervisor::output_max_lines`
        to adjust the line limit.